15th of Shevat (eleventh month)

 So rejoice, O sons of Zion, And be glad in the LORD your God; For He has given you the early rain for your vindication.
 And He has poured down for you the rain, The early and latter rain as before.
 (Joel 2:23 NASB)

 In Hebrew, the word for “early rain” in the underlined phrase above is moreh (H4175).
 This is also the word for TEACHER.
 The actual word for early rain is yoreh as used in Deuteronomy above.
 However, Joel chose to use one of its cognates, moreh, to ensure that we didn’t miss his connection between rain and teaching.
 They both share the Hebrew root yarah, meaning to cast or throw (like an arrow).
-This is also the root word for Torah!
+This is also the root word for Torah.

-The Torah of Adonai is like an arrow being shot to its target.
+The Torah of Adonai is like an arrow being shot at its target.
 It delivers precise information from teacher to student.
 It is also like the gentle rains that fall from heaven to soften up the soil (hearts) to receive His Seed.

 “Let my teaching drop as the rain, My speech distill as the dew, As the droplets on the fresh grass And as the showers on the herb.
 (Dt.
 32:2)